crosswalk-project/crosswalk-website/public/documentation/tutorials/realsense.md

 ````

 ## Sample App
-A [simple application](https://github.com/crosswalk-project/realsense-extensions-crosswalk/tree/v18.6.0/sample) has been created to demonstrate how to use the APIs.
+The [sample code here](https://github.com/crosswalk-project/realsense-extensions-crosswalk/tree/v19.6.0/sample) can used to see how some of the APIs are used.
+Other examples are provided in the next section.

 Download [Crosswalk for Windows 19.48.498.0](https://download.01.org/crosswalk/releases/crosswalk/windows/canary/19.48.498.0/crosswalk64-19.48.498.0.zip).

-Package the app with Crosswalk Runtime and RealSense Extensions to app installers.
+Package your app with the Crosswalk Runtime and RealSense Extensions:

     > crosswalk-pkg -p windows -c <path to crosswalk zip file> myapp